canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 - Is expected to expose the Juju Secrets URI to the credentials through the `secret-user` field of the data bag.
 - Is expected to provide the `endpoints` field containing all cluster endpoint addresses in a comma-separated list.
 - Is expected to provide the `version` field describing the installed version number of opensearch.
-- Is expected to provide the CA chain in the `tls-ca` field of a Juju Secret, whenever the provider has TLS enabled.
+- Is expected to provide the CA chain in the `tls-ca` field of a Juju Secret, whenever the provider has TLS enabled (such as using the [TLS Certificates Operator](https://github.com/canonical/tls-certificates-operator)).
 - Is expected to share the TLS Juju Secret URI through the `secret-tls` field of the databag.
 - If the Requirer asks for additional secrets (via `requested-secrets`, see below) other than those stored in the `user` and `tls` secrets, Provider is expected to define a `secret-extra` field holding the URI of the Juju Secret containing all additional secret fields.